TONYSCIENTISTS/VoiceNotesComplete/README.md

 }
 ```

-Everything persists locally.
-No cloud sync but could add that easily with Firebase or Supabase.
+All data persists locally.
+Cloud synchronization could be implemented using Firebase or Supabase if required.

 ---